etroimcasso/react-app-typescript-express-socketio/README.md

 # React App Skeleton w/ Typescript, Express, and Socket.io

-This uses a standard .env file, with the regular ports and configuration details I've used in the past

 ### Usage:

 Be sure to use the command below whenever a **.ts file** is changed anywhere in the **server** directory.